LackOfMorals/lackofmorals.github.io/_posts/2023-10-03-Exploring-london-tube-as-a-graph.md

 I used postman extensively for this as it made examining the response payloads much more straightforward.

-We'll need a list of all of the Tube lines and the stations on them in sequence.
-This will allow us to create the graph.
+There's a number of TFL endpoints that look like they return what is needed e.g you can get all of the lines from https://api.tfl.gov.uk/line/mode/tube/status and then call https://api.tfl.gov.uk/line/{line id}/stoppoints for each line.

 In general, the TFL API returns a lot of information - and I mean a lot - most of which is not needed for our purposes.
 There are a number of endpoints that look like they return what is needed; you can get all of the lines from https://api.tfl.gov.uk/line/mode/tube/status and then call https://api.tfl.gov.uk/line/{line id}/stoppoints for each line.
 This gets us all of the stations on a line but they are not in sequence :(

-All is not lost
+All is not lost as we can use other endpoints.

 - We get a list of tube lines from https://api.tfl.gov.uk/line/mode/tube/status